Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 3.2.
 When is personal data processed in the warning list?

-Personal data is processed in the warning list when the debtors concerned have overdrawn their accounts without authorisation by issuing checks in breach of contract or using their ATM or credit card in breach of contract or when an account and/or credit account existing with them is terminated and/or the due date is accelerated or it is turned over for prosecution and the receivable is not fully paid up within the period set in the letter setting out the due date (letter terminating the account).
+Personal data is processed in the warning list when the data-subject debtors have overdrawn their accounts without authorisation by issuing checks in breach of contract or using their ATM or credit card in breach of contract or when an account and/or credit account existing with them is terminated and/or the due date is accelerated or it is turned over for prosecution and the receivable is not fully paid up within the period set in the letter setting out the due date (letter terminating the account).

-Where debtors resort to such acts, their personal data is processed in the warning list; however, if the amount involved is under EUR 1,000, no entry is made in the warning list.
+Where debtors resort to such acts, their personal data is processed in the warning list; however, if the amount involved is under EUR 1,000.00, no entry is made in the warning list.

 3.3.
 Which personal data is processed in the warning list?

 Personal data is only processed in the warning list if the aforementioned circumstances arise.
-In the event that these circumstances arise, we process the following personal data:

-• full name
+• full name,

-• date of birth
+• date of birth,

-• complete address (street name, street number, postcode, city/town)
+• complete address (street name, street number, postcode, city/town),

-• account number
+• account number,

-• former names
+• former names,

-• former address
+• former address,

-• any existing identification number
+• any existing identification number.

 In addition, the following information is processed in the warning list: